 What Is V-Beam Technology?

-A form of pulsed-dye laser, V-Beam technology is a type of vascular laser that is used to treat a variety of skin-related issues.
+A type of pulsed-dye laser, V-Beam technology is a vascular laser that is used to treat a variety of skin-related issues.
 These include issues like rosacea, where there are broken capillaries, and issues with pigmentation, such as freckles.
 V-Beam technology can even be used to speed up the healing process of many common cosmetic surgeries.

 How Does V-Beam Technology Work?

 The V-Beam technology uses various colored dyes to create different colors of light which are then pulsed onto the skin.
 The specific color of the light that will be used will depend on what the skin issue is and how it’s being treated.
 For example, utilizing a yellow light allows the blood vessels to absorb it.
 These vessels then collapse and naturally break down.
 During this process, the collapsed vessels don’t damage any of the surrounding skin cells.
 The body will then flush the collapsed vessels out of your system through its natural elimination process.

 During the actual V-Beam treatment, you’ll experience little discomfort.
 For those who have sensitive skin, lidocaine may be recommended to help with pain relief.
 Each patient will need to use protective eyewear during their treatment session.
 You can expect to feel a cool spray on your skin which will help to glide the device across the surface of your skin effectively.

 As you learned above, there are two categories of skin conditions that this will treat.
 The first is skin issues related to broken capillaries.
 These include the following: